 If you cheat or plagiarize, you will fail this course.
 Period.
+I use Turnitin.com to monitor all your assignments.

 For a more detailed explanation of the above, see the University Policies:

 "Purdue prohibits 'dishonesty in connection with any University activity.
 Cheating, plagiarism, or knowingly furnishing false information to the University are examples of dishonesty.'
 [Part 5, Section III-B-2-a, Student Regulations] Furthermore, the University Senate has stipulated that 'the commitment of acts of cheating, lying, and deceit in any of their diverse forms (such as the use of substitutes for taking examinations, the use of illegal cribs, plagiarism, and copying during examinations) is dishonest and must not be tolerated.
 Moreover, knowingly to aid and abet, directly or indirectly, other parties in committing dishonest acts is in itself dishonest.'
 [University Senate Document 72-18, December 15, 1972]"